VidarDev/ECV-Cosmic-Symphony-Frontend/README.md

 ## Description

-Spacecraft is a mobile app that lets users buy starships to explore the Galaxy.
-They can browse a list of all the starships available, see the details and price for each one.
+Cosmic symphony is a 3D interface allowing you to hear and visualize the planets of our solar system

 ## Requirements